translate/pootle/docs/features/machine_translation.rst

 Enabling Machine Translations
 -----------------------------

-To enable a certain Machine Translation Service, edit :file:`settings/60-translation.conf` and uncomment the line regarding the desired service within the :setting:`MT_BACKENDS` setting.
+To enable a certain Machine Translation Service, edit :ref:`your configuration file <settings#customizing>` and add the desired service within the :setting:`MT_BACKENDS` setting.

 Each line is a tuple which has the name of the service and an optional API key.
 Some services may not require API keys but others do, so please take care of